The Alternative Fields Medals

 Excellence in exposition of mathematics to a popular audience.

-- Thank you to those who contributed nominations for the four categories!
-(We received suggestions before May 10.)
+- We are seeking nominations for the four categories!
+(We need your suggestions before May 10.)

 - For more information, please contact Mason Porter and Evelyn Sander by direct message or e-mail.